-Armitage Bridge has signed promising dual Passport holding batsman, Bevan Coveley, for their 2020 Drakes Huddersfield League campaign.
+Armitage Bridge has signed promising dual Passport holding batter, Bevan Coveley, for their 2020 Drakes Huddersfield League campaign.

 A talented youngster

-Bevan Coveley is an exciting dual Passport holding batsman who recently completed 3-years at the prestigious Wynberg Boys High School, the former home to the great Jacques Kallis.
+Bevan Coveley is an exciting dual Passport holding batter who recently completed 3-years at the prestigious Wynberg Boys High School, the former home to the great Jacques Kallis.

 Originally from Zimbabwe, the youngster moved to Cape Town and went on to represent Wynberg in 70 first-team matches.
 Alongside his studies in South Africa, he returned to Zimbabwe to represent his Country at age-group level.